CDST: Color Disentangled Style Transfer for Universal Style Reference Customization: Experiments

 \subsection{CDST Benchmark}

 We collect a diverse style transfer testing benchmark, containing 25 style reference images from different genres.
 Since most previous solutions do not support color control, we use the same reference image for style and color to compare with previous state-of-the-art methods.
 For style/color+prompt task, we randomly assign 25 prompts to 25 style references and generate 4 images with different seeds for each group.
-For style/color+content task, we randomly match a content reference image from our collection and CSGO project \cite{xing2024csgo}.
 For characteristics-preserved style+content task, we randomly match a content reference to style reference from our collections.

 We utilize various quantitative metrics in the following experiments.
 For human evaluation, we invite 5 professional artists and 5 ordinary users to conduct the user study by choosing which of two given images is better in terms of a specific aspect, for example, style similarity, prompt alignment, color consistency etc.